rust-lang/blog.rust-lang.org/content/inside-rust/clippy-warming-up/index.md

 ![Plot of PRs per week, we can see an all-time peak when the feature freeze happens](/inside-rust/clippy-warming-up/prs_per_week.png)

 After some data crunching of those pull requests opened after June 26th, we had 18 pull requests open in that period that added lints.
-With 326 pull requests open by both and old contributors, we want to highlight all the new people that started contributing to Clippy, 47 new contributors who opened a total of 195 pull requests.
+With 326 pull requests open by both new and old contributors, we want to highlight all the new people that started contributing to Clippy, 47 new contributors who opened a total of 195 pull requests.

 On a team meeting, we concluded that the results of the feature freeze were positive enough to warrant a future one.